-Winter Solstice occurs this year on December 21st at 11:11 am CT.
+Winter Solstice occurs in 2013 on December 21st at 11:11 am CT.
 This is the first day of Winter—the shortest day and longest night of the year.
 Every day thereafter, the days grow longer until Summer Solstice, when we have the longest day and the shortest night.

 But first we have to make it through the Winter!
 Fall’s inward turning is the gateway to the deep surrender into Winter’s dark mystery.
 It can be a little confusing that we first have to make it through a bunch of celebrations—Thanksgiving at the end of Fall and then Christmas and New Year’s at the beginning of Winter, events that ask us to be more social and outer-directed—when nature is slowing down, releasing, and dropping her energy into the earth…

 Nature herself can be a steady companion for this transition into Winter.
 Most trees are stripped naked, down to their skeletons, allowing their simplicity, their bare bones to be seen.
 Plants are dead or in deep dormancy.
 This is what we, too, are invited into.
 What would it be like to drop our external ways of knowing ourselves—the face we show to the world—and to simply be ourselves, with no frills, no airs, and nothing to hide?
 What if we allowed unnecessary parts of ourselves to die or go dormant?
 Underneath our smiles, our helpfulness, our good ideas, our appropriate clothes, who are we anyway?
 This inquiry is Winter’s invitation to dive deeper into the mysterious dark, the great unknown, “the dark hours of [our] being” (Rilke).

 Here’s a starting place for a journal exploration, or a short ritual alone or with friends: